gxshub/mopmc/README.md

 [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
 to install the toolkit and configure Docker.

-The following procedure assumes that the host system is a Linux system, but in principle the Docker image can be deployed in all OS with the NVIDIA Driver, NVIDIA Container Toolkit and Docker being installed.
+The following procedure assumes that the host system is a Linux system, but in principle the Docker image can be deployed in all OS that is installed with NVIDIA Driver, NVIDIA Container Toolkit and Docker.

 Pull the image:
 ```shell